Do you prescribe medication

 - Being fully qualified, I have insight about this and am fully prepared to commit to you for the length of your training.

-- Often people choose to continue after qualification and I am happy to do that.
+- Often people choose to continue after qualification and I am happy to do that should you wish to.

 How do I start